Ultimate Costa Rica itinerary for 7 days

 Day 1: San José

 You most likely arrive in San José, the capital of Costa Rica.
-Although the city has gone through a positive change recently, especially through food and.
-But it’s not the reason you’re here, especially if you have only 7 days in Costa Rica.
+Although the city has gone through a positive change recently, it’s not the reason you’re here.
+Especially if you have only 1 week in Costa Rica.

 After you settle in, explore Barrio Amón, known for its historical buildings and street art.
 In the evening, enjoy some local food or head to Escalante for some of the city's best nightlife and dining.
 If you don't know where to start, Plaza de la Cultura is the cultural and physical center of the city.
 This is where a lot of sights are located, but you can also find of plenty of tour operators here.